Skip to content

 How to choose: the Skysat checklist

-Before ordering, these 8 questions clarify 90% of the choice.
+Before ordering, these 8 questions clarify 90 % of the choice.

-3. Type of rudder: wheel (almost always on 40-50 foot sailboats), tiller (exceptional)?
+3. Type of steering: wheel (almost always on 40-50 ft), tiller (rare)?

-4. What existing electronics ecosystem is on board?
+4. What existing electronics ecosystem on board?
 If Raymarine is already wired everywhere, switching to B&G is rarely justified.

 FAQ